BotiKis/OCMapView/README.md

 ###Update 13.02.2012:###
 Added support for cluster different groups of annotations.
 Implement the new `OCGrouping` protocol on your annotation class, set its grouping-tag and set the `clusterByGroupTag` property of your `OCMapView` to *true*.
-Take a look at the sample project to see it working.
+Take a look at the sample project to see how it works.

 - - - -